podrain/podrain-legacy/README.md

 # Podrain
 Podrain is a web-based podcast app with offline capabilities.
-This app was built to scratch my own itch, Some features include:
+This app was built to scratch my own itch, and there are a *lot* of rough edges, but I'm using the app for all of my podcast-listening needs now.
+Some features include:

 - Pure focus on podcasts (no radio, news, video podcasts, music, etc.)
 - Customizable episode queue